RNDr.

 physics, nuclear medicine.

-These topics may be of interest to bothdoctors
+These topics may be of interest to

-radiodiagnostics and radiotherapy (in terms
+of nuclear medicine, radiodiagnostics and radiotherapy (in terms of methodology and physical-mathematical

-applications.
-Those interested can also find relevant
+ionizing radiation applications.
+Those interested can also find

-methodological materials for postgraduate education
+relevant methodological materials for postgraduate

-in radiological fields.
+education in radiological fields.

 Author's personal notes :

 How did I get into nuclear physics and nuclear medicine?
 I decided to study physics at the Faculty of Mathematics and Physics of Charles University with the aim of focusing on the theory of relativity, field theory, astrophysics and cosmology .
 During my studies, however, I found out that I did not want to stay in Prague (I mention the reasons in the " Foreword of the author " to the area " Relativity-gravity, astrophysics, cosmology ") and elsewhere I would probably not "enjoy" the theoretical fields of relativity & gravity.
 I therefore opted for nuclear physics as my main field and kept relativity, astrophysics and cosmology as "hobbies".
-I did my diploma thesis at the Institute of Nuclear Research of the Czechoslovak Academy of Sciencesin Řež near Prague on the topic of nuclear spectroscopy and X-ray fluorescence analysis.
+I did my diploma thesis at the Institute of Nuclear Research of the Czechoslovak Academy of Sciencesin Ře near Prague on the topic of nuclear spectroscopy and X-ray fluorescence analysis.

 Department